A Probabilistic Approach to Generalized Zeckendorf Decompositions: Introduction

+We now introduce the generalized Zeckendorf decomposition and present some related results.
+This discussion is mostly a motivation and preparation for our probabilistic construction.
+These results have been extensively studied in the past both for the Zeckendorf and generalized Zeckendorf and also for other numeration systems, and we will discuss this in Section \ref{sec:prob_app} below. \\

-There are many ways to generalize base $B$ expansions of integers.
-One interesting choice is the Zeckendorf decomposition.
-If we define the Fibonacci numbers $\{F_n\}$ by $F_1 = 1$, $F_2 = 2$ and $F_{n+2} = F_{n+1} + F_n$, then every integer can be written uniquely as a sum of non-adjacent Fibonacci numbers.
+Recall that if we define the Fibonacci numbers $\{F_n\}$ by $F_1 = 1$, $F_2 = 2$ and $F_{n+2} = F_{n+1} + F_n$, then every integer can be written uniquely as a sum of non-adjacent Fibonacci numbers.
 This is known as Zeckendorf's Theorem \cite{Ze}.
 For integers $m \in [F_n, F_{n+1})$, using a continued fraction approach Lekkerkerker \cite{Lek} proved that the average number of summands is $n/(\varphi^2 + 1)$, with $\varphi = \frac{1+\sqrt{5}}2$ the golden mean.
 The precise probabilistic meaning of ``average" is the expectation with respect to the uniform measure on the decompositions of integers in $[F_n,F_{n+1})$, and then Zeckendorf's theorem provides an asymptotic statement on a certain statistic under the sequence of uniform probability measures on decompositions of length $n$, as $n\to\infty$.
 Analogues hold for more general recurrences, such as linear recurrences with non-negative coefficients \cite{Al,BCCSW,Day,GT,Ha,Ho,Ke,Len,MW1,MW2}, generalizations where additionally the summands are allowed to be signed \cite{DDKMU,MW1}, and $f$-decompositions (given a function $f:\N \to \N$, if $a_n$ is in the decomposition then we do not have $a_{n-1}, \dots, a_{n-f(n)}$ in the decomposition) \cite{DDKMMU}.
 The notion of a legal decomposition below generalizes the non-adjacency condition.